radiolok/brainfuckpc/roadmap.md

 | Main Frame          | Not started  |

 # 6. Progress updates:

+## Update 05/06/2017:
+* Only in third attempt I painted some boards with solder mask.
+It's a diode module, 2ANDx4 module and 2& module - two plates of each type.
+Currently can start drill and mill them and start assemble the modules.

 ## Update 17/04/2017:
 * Rework and optimized ADDer logic. previous version needed 64 modules with 3 different types: ADD+C, 5AND, 2AND/2OR.
 New version need 32 modules with 2AND/2XOR type; One basic block would be used for latches.